apluslms/test-course/questionnaire/status.rst

 Status: enrollment_ext
 ----------------------
 .. questionnaire:: status_enrollment_ext
   :title: Question with a ``enrollment_ext`` status.
-The questionnaire is shown only to enrolled external students.
+External students use this to enrol in the course.
   :submissions: 4
   :category: Status
   :status: enrollment_ext